Artur711/spring-heroku/README.md

 - heroku container:login
 - heroku container:push web --app <name of app>
 - heroku container:release web --app <name of app>
-- heroku container:rem web --app <name of app> (optional to remove and push one more time image)
+- heroku container:rm web --app <name of app> (optional to remove and push one more time image)

 To build docker image use "docker build -t spring-heroku.jar ." command.
 See all images use "docker images" command.
 Remove particular image use "docker image rm <image name>" command.